South Yorkshire Supertram: Routes

 The lines, with termini at Meadowhall Interchange, Parkgate, Halfway and Hillsborough, all serve Sheffield city centre and meet at Park Square where a triangular junction was constructed to provide interchange between lines and operational flexibility.
 A pair of small branches serving Malin Bridge, from Hillsborough Interchange, and Herdings Park branch out from two of the main lines.

 The Supertram runs from Sheffield City Centre north-west to Middlewood and Malin Bridge via the University of Sheffield and Hillsborough; north-east to Meadowhall Interchange and Rotherham Parkgate via Attercliffe; and south-east to Halfway and Herdings Park via Norfolk Park, Manor, and Gleadless.

 The three main City Centre stops are located on one side of a former dual carriageway, now a single lane and reserved for buses and taxis only.
 These three stops are served by all routes.

 Stops

 The tram stops on each of the four routes are as follows:

-Frequencies

-The off-peak daytime frequencies are: